 If, for whatever reason, your machine operates on some funky voltage, your fuse will round down to the nearest number.
 Vehicles are required to have a fuse installed between their power source and their controller.

-TThe vehicle may not exceed 62” long by 36” wide.
-Seat height may not be lower than the axle height.
+The vehicle may not exceed 62” long by 36” wide.
+Seat height may be no lower than the axle height, even height is permitted.
 Overall height is restricted to 72” including the height of the driver while in the seated position.
-(These dimensions represent roughly the size of the Doge Ram, the largest Power Wheels vehicle on the market as of 2014) No part of the vehicle may protrude beyond the dimensions detailed in this rule.
+(These dimensions represent roughly the size of the Doge Ram, the largest Power Wheels vehicle on the market as of 2015) No part of the vehicle may protrude beyond the dimensions detailed in this rule.
 All vehicles will be measured by track officials before each race.
 Any vehicle that does not comply with this rule will be required to conform to the aforementioned dimensions before it is allowed to race or risk disqualification.

 Entrants to the Power Racing Series are… insanely different, to say the least.
 It seems that no matter how many restrictions I impose on you and how thorough I am, you meddling teams find ways to be precious little snowflakes.
 There is, however, one thing that absolutely must be uniform across all teams: bumper height.
 All teams are required to have front and rear bumper-like structures that are between 4 and 6 inches from the ground.
 The bumpers should be firmly attached (or welded) to your frame.
+No full-chassis wrap-around bumpers.
+Why?
+Because you drive more like a jerk when you think you’re invincible.
 Teams should soften up the edges of the bumpers in some way, perhaps using strips of rubber.
+You will be penalized in embarrassingly unfuny ways if you fail to adhere to this utterly simple rule.
+The bumpers should be blunt, simple and not a means to make a kebab out of somebody.
 I don’t know.
 Do what you want.
 Just makes sure they are there.
-The track marshalls are getting tired of having to pry cars off of each other during collisions.
+The track marshals are getting tired of having to pry cars off of each other during collisions.

 To avoid the issue of race-day disqualifications, please contact the Sanctioning Body in advance, as in before race day, to inquire if your modifications are legal.
 Modifications that are “team secrets” will be kept in confidence and will not be shared with other teams.